benjaminpochat/lucene-like-query-for-REST/readme.md

 * conversion into [FIQL filter format](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00)
 * autocompletion with values given from REST url

-# TODOs :
+# TODOs

 1. enable a default attribute for the conditions with no `title:value` but just `value`
-3. add a tool like selectize.js, chosen or select2 to glue a condition that has been typed
+2. add a tool like selectize.js, chosen or select2 to "glue" a filter condition that has been typed

-# References :
+# References

 https://lucene.apache.org/core/3_5_0/queryparsersyntax.html